laktoosivaba/cy/README.md

 - Namespace-prefixed topic names if the leading symbol is not a separator: `topic/name` expands into `/namespace/topic/name`, where the `/namespace` is set on the node instance during its initialization.

 - Topics starting with `~` are prefixed with the node name, which itself is derived from UID by default: `~/topic/name` expands into `/abcd/1234/5678ef01/topic/name`, where the UID is 0xabcd12345678ef01, specifically VID=0xabcd PID=0x1234 IID=5678ef01, unless the local name is overridden.
-This is mostly intended for RPC endpoints, though.

 Ideally we should also introduce remappings that locally map a given topic name prefix to another prefix.

 The node-ID will disappear from the application scope completely.
 Ideally, it should be entirely automated away by the transport layer, since now we have the tools for that.
 Those applications that require fully manual control over the node-ID will still be able to set it up directly at the transport layer.

 To interact with old nodes not supporting named topics, pinned topics are used.
 For example, to subscribe to the old `uavcan.node.port.List` message (not needed for the new design), one will subscribe to topic `/7510`.

+There is no interoperability with old RPC services because they are not really exposed to the application directly anymore.
+To invoke an old RPC service, the application should reach out to the transport library directly.

 ## Rules